EnterpriseDB/barman/doc/manual/66-about.en.md

 - [Barman website][11]
 - [Support section][12]
-- [2ndQuadrant website][13]
+- [EnterpriseDB website][13]
 - [Barman FAQs][14]
 - [2ndQuadrant blog: Barman][15]

 ## Contributing to Barman

-2ndQuadrant has a team of software engineers, architects, database administrators, system administrators, QA engineers, developers and managers that dedicate their time and expertise to improve Barman's code.
+EnterpriseDB has a team of software engineers, architects, database administrators, system administrators, QA engineers, developers and managers that dedicate their time and expertise to improve Barman's code.
 We adopt lean and agile methodologies for software development, and